 If it risks waking the baby up, my personal thought is don’t do it.
 After all, you’ve just worked amazingly hard to get them to sleep.
 Go ahead and let them sleep.

-However, if pacifiers have become a problematic sleep association, then you may want to remove it.
+However, if pacifiers have become a problematic sleep association, then you may want to remove them.
 Removing it while they’re asleep, though?
 That’s your call.
 Even so, our kids did better when we “graduated” them off of pacifiers during the daytime – and while they were fully aware of what was going on.

 In that case, we also spent several days building up to the binky removal by telling them things like: